Dr Oliver Fartach-Naini

 |Telephone||+61 8 8313 9246|

 Oliver Fartach-Naini is an exceptionally versatile guitarist.
 Since his relocation from Berlin to Adelaide he is now one of Australia's leading exponents of the classical guitar and one of its most sought-after teachers.
-He now tours internationally from his new base in Australia and is a member of the adjunct teaching staff of the Elder Conservatorium of Music at the University of Adelaide.
+He now tours internationally from his new base in Australia and is head of classical guitar at the Elder Conservatorium of Music at the University of Adelaide.